Holding-Space/SigmaSight/README.md

 Exciting updates coming soon, including:
 - **News**: See related news to a stock in the watchlist.
 - **Projections**: View estimated performance for the company
+- **Dividend Advisor**: Based on various factors, recommend companies that would be worth investing in.

 ## License